Revisiting the Beatles’ ‘Rattle Your Jewelry’ Concert

-On Nov.
-4, 1963, the Beatles strode onstage to politely thunderous applause at London’s Prince of Wales Theatre for the Royal Variety Performance, with the Queen Mother and Princess Margaret gazing fondly from the royal box.
-But these four charming Liverpool lads were clearly royalty themselves — at least in pop music terms.
+The Beatles strode onstage to politely thunderous applause on Nov.
+4, 1963 at London's Prince of Wales Theatre for the Royal Variety Performance, with the Queen Mother and Princess Margaret gazing fondly from the royal box.
+But these four charming Liverpool lads were clearly royalty themselves – at least in pop music terms.

 Their massively successful debut album, Please Please Me, had been released in March of that year, cementing their superstardom and the "Beatlemania" phenomenon in their home country that would soon spread like wildfire across the planet.
 And as those rabid teenage girls screamed, and as radio stations and record labels scrambled to keep up with the changes, the Beatles continued to churn out innovative, note-perfect singles.